Abdulcelil Levni

-Levnî Abdülcelil Çelebi (1680s–1732) was an early 18th century Ottoman court painter under the Sultans Mustafa II and Ahmed III.
-He was a prominent Ottoman miniaturist during the Tulip Period, well-regarded for his traditional yet innovative style.
+Levnî Abdülcelil Çelebi (1680s–1732) early 18th century Ottoman court painter at the court of Mustafa II and later Ahmed III.
+He was a prominent miniaturist during the Tulip Period, well-regarded for his traditional yet innovative style.

 Biography

 Levnî Abdülcelil Çelebi was born in Edirne and most likely belonged to a high class family in the empire because his title, Çelebi, means "gentleman".

-Levnî began his work in Istanbul during Sultan Mustafa II's rule and eventually became chief painter at the palace atelier.
+As a young man, he journeyed to Constantinople, where he pursued studies at the painting academy located within the Topkapı Palace.
+Levnî began his work in Istanbul during Sultan Mustafa II's rule and eventually became chief painter (boyacı) at the palace atelier.
 During his stay at the palace, he specialized in the Saz style, which is characterized by stylized leaf designs.
 In spite of his high artist status, his name does not appear on a lists of artists working for the palace during his time.
 However, his signed artworks and influence on subsequent artists are evidence that he was an important artist of his time.
 Levnî died in Istanbul during the early 18th century.

+Levni's Name - "Levni, translated as 'colourist,' is renowned for his miniatures, which can be likened to a vibrant garden or a harmonious symphony of colors.
+This is why he became known as Levni, departing from his actual name, Abdülcelil Çelebi."